How to successfully implement Ajax add to cart in WooCommerce

 WooCommerce's default AJAX add to cart feature provides basic functionality.
 These plugins extend AJAX capabilities to create a more comprehensive shopping experience:

-Quick comparison of AJAX solutions
+Quick comparison of your AJAX options

-WooCommerce default Free Basic stores with simple products
+WooCommerce default Basic stores with simple products

-WooCommerce Product Table $99/year Catalogs, wholesale, B2B stores
+WooCommerce Product Table Catalogs, wholesale, B2B stores

-WooCommerce Bulk Variations $99/year Clothing, accessories, variable products
+WooCommerce Bulk Variations Clothing, accessories, variable products

 AJAX add to cart for WooCommerce